Cadillac ATS: Coupe

-The 2015 Cadillac ATS Coupe debuted at the 2014 Detroit Auto Show.
-Cadillac had made the two-door ATS to compete with the German Mercedes-Benz C-Class Coupe and the BMW 4 Series.
-It went on sale in the summer of 2014 as the 2015 Cadillac ATS Coupe.
-Slightly longer and wider than the sedan model, two models were available at launch; a 2.0 L four-cylinder engine with 272 hp and 295 lbft of torque, and the other with a 3.6 L engine with 321 hp and 275 lbft of torque.
-Buyers have a choice of six-speed manual or a six-speed automatic transmission, and standard rear-wheel drive with optional all-wheel drive.
+The 2015 Cadillac ATS Coupe, intended to compete with the Mercedes-Benz C-Class Coupe and the BMW 4 Series, debuted at the 2014 Detroit Auto Show, and went on sale in the summer of 2014.
+Slightly longer and wider than the sedan model, two models were available at launch: a 2.0 L four-cylinder engine with 272 hp and 295 lbft of torque, and the other with a 3.6 L engine with 321 hp and 275 lbft of torque.
+Choices were between a six-speed manual or a six-speed automatic transmission, and standard rear-wheel drive with optional all-wheel drive.
 The wider track of the ATS Coupe improves the steering precision and response.
-The roof has been lowered, thus contributing towards a lower center of gravity, reducing roll and improving steering response.
-The 2015 Cadillac ATS Coupe is the first production model to wear Cadillac's newly revised brand logo without its previous laurel wreath, and was first shown on the Cadillac Elmiraj concept car.
-The ATS coupe received 4G LTE connectivity with a WiFi hotspot, CUE interface with Siri Eyes Free, and a Bose stereo with 12 speakers.
+The roof was lowered, contributing towards a lower center of gravity, reducing roll and improving steering response.
+The 2015 Cadillac ATS Coupe was the first production model to wear Cadillac's newly revised brand logo without its previous laurel wreath, and was first shown on the Cadillac Elmiraj concept car.
+The ATS coupe received 4G LTE connectivity with a WiFi hotspot, CUE interface with Siri Eyes Free capability, and a Bose stereo with 12 speakers.
 GM discontinued the ATS compact executive coupe after the 2019 model year without any replacement planned due to poor sales and the growing popularity of crossovers and SUVs.
 However, the sedan version of the ATS was replaced by the Cadillac CT4 sedan for the 2020 model year.

 ATS-V

 The Cadillac ATS-V is the high-performance variant of the ATS compact executive sedan and coupe.
-The coupe variant was revealed in early-November 2014, while the four-door was revealed eight days later.
-Designed to compete with the Mercedes-AMG C63 and the BMW M3/M4 (for the coupe), the ATS-V is available exclusively in a rear-wheel drive configuration.
-The ATS-V had opened orders in February 2015, and had started production in March of that year.
-Tony Roma was the chief engineer of the ATS-V, who had also chief engineered the third-generation CTS-V. The ATS-V is available with settings that allows the driver to adjust vehicle parameters, like steering, suspension, and throttle.
-Offering a 0 to 60 time of 3.9 seconds, its tested top speed is rated at 189 mph.
-Power and torque outputs are rated at a SAE-certified 364 kW and 601 Nm respectively.
+The coupe variant was revealed in early November 2014, while the four-door was revealed eight days later.
+Designed to compete with the Mercedes-Benz AMG C 63 and the BMW M3/M4 (for the coupe), the ATS-V was available exclusively in a rear-wheel drive configuration.
+The ATS-V opened orders in February 2015, and started production in March of that year.
+Tony Roma was chief engineer on the ATS-V, and had also chief engineered the third-generation CTS-V. The ATS-V has settings that allow the driver to adjust vehicle parameters like steering, suspension, and throttle.
+Offering a 0 to 60 time of 3.9 seconds, its tested top speed was rated at 189 mph.
+Power and torque outputs were rated at a SAE-certified 346 kW and 603 Nm respectively.
 The hood is made of carbon fiber, which has an air-extraction vent that removes hot air out of the engine compartment.
+The ATS-V features a Brembo high-performance brake system developed to provide durability and capability for track day car performance.
+The transmission options are a Tremec TR6060 six-speed manual with active revolution matching and launch control, or a HydraMatic 8L90 eight-speed automatic with launch control and Performance Algorithm Shift.